Houston Newcomer Guide Logo

 Magnolia Reserve

-Magnolia Reserve is located in the heart of the Magnolia.
+Magnolia Reserve is located in the heart of Magnolia.
 The community includes beautiful homes exclusively for Magnolia Reserve by Terrata Homes.
 They offer great one-story floor plans with 3-car garages, outdoor kitchens and more.
 This community is just a short drive from The Woodlands, Tomball and Lake Conroe and just moments away from the new Grand Parkway/Highway 99.